-Prerequisite: Required Biology and Chemistry or Integrated Physics and Chemistry (IPC); Algebra I and Geometry; and either Small Animal Management, Equine Science, or Livestock Production; Recommended Veterinary Medical Applications.
+GPA Weight 4.0 Prerequisite: Required Biology and Chemistry or Integrated Physics and Chemistry (IPC); Algebra I and Geometry; and either Small Animal Management, Equine Science, or Livestock Production; Recommended Veterinary Medical Applications.
 Course Description: Advanced Animal Science examines the interrelatedness of human, scientific, and technological dimensions of livestock production.
 Instruction is designed to allow for the application of scientific and technological aspects of animal science through field and laboratory experiences.
 To prepare for careers in the field of animal science, students must attain academic skills and knowledge, acquire knowledge and skills related to animal systems, and develop knowledge and skills regarding career opportunities, entry requirements, and industry standards.
 To prepare for success, students need opportunities to learn, reinforce, apply, and transfer their knowledge and skills in a variety of settings.
 To receive credit in science, students must meet the 40% laboratory and fieldwork requirement.
 This course satisfies the 3rd or 4th year Science credit.

-Advanced Plant and Soil Science $11^{th} - 12^{th}$ 1 credit 4.0
+Advanced Plant and Soil Science $11^{th} - 12^{th}$

-Prerequisite: Recommended Biology, Integrated Physics and Chemistry, Chemistry, or Physics and a minimum of one credit from the courses in the Agriculture, Food, and Natural Resources Program of Study.
+GPA Weight 4.0 1 credit Prerequisite: Recommended Biology, Integrated Physics and Chemistry, Chemistry, or Physics and a minimum of one credit from the courses in the Agriculture, Food, and Natural Resources Program of Study.